amdev9/dapp-browser/docs/README.md

 # System components

-System components are isolated for security reasons wrappers of system components, which provide operations with File System, Network, IPFS, Wallet, Keychain, etc.
+System components are isolated for security reasons proxy classes (wrapper classes in some cases), which provide operations with File System, Network, IPFS, Wallet, Keychain, etc.

 # Local Storage